isabellarmonteiro/Bangladesh/docs/07_climate_change.md

 Under Construction

 #### Lentils
-In the past decades, one of the main genetic improvement for lentils has been to
+In the past decades, one of the main genetic improvement on lentils has been to develop varieties that are both early-maturing and suitable for late-planting.
+Shorter-duration varieties of non-rice crops protects yields from droughts, and allows to grow of extra crop after early harvest.
+Additionally, combining this characteristcs with late planting makes it possible to cultivate them in rice-fallow areas, thus achieving intensification and diversifying sources of income.

 | Type of Modification      | Trait         | Varieties |
 |:-------------|:------------------|:------|